whood1/Rhode-Island-Tutors/content/home/prices.md

  date_start = "2016-01-01"
  date_end = ""
  description = """
- Personalized tutoring for the SAT or ACT tests.
+ Personalized test preparation for the SAT or ACT Test.
+ (No preparation for SAT Subject Tests offered at this time.)
  """

 +++